pauljxtan/cartelet/README.md

 ## Why

+* To get better at Elixir
 * Numerical computing and functional programming are fun
-* Having a code-based reference for numerical methods and concepts
+* Having a code-based reference for numerical methods and concepts in an expressive syntax